PanosAntoniadis/dsp-ntua/README.md

 # Dsp_course
-Lab exercises of Digital Signal Processing course in the 6th semester of ece NTUA.
+Lab exercises of Digital Signal Processing course in the 6th semester of ECE NTUA.